Friday, January 16, 2026

 Brad Pitt was born on this day in 1963

-Brad Pitt is one of the most famous and talented contemporary actors, he has starred in several hit movies in a career that started back in the 1980’s.
-To celebrate his 61st birthday we picked the Top 5 Brad Pitt movies
+Brad Pitt, turning 62 today, is one of the most famous and talented contemporary actors, he has starred in several hit movies in a career that started back in the 1980’s.
+To celebrate his 62nd birthday we picked the Top 5 Brad Pitt movies

 Read More